-This pistachio and rose white chocolate bark is something that the kids can help make for Mother’s Day this weekend!
+This chocolate bark is something that the kids can help make for Mother’s Day this weekend!
 Take care around the boiling water of course, but they can spread it out onto the baking paper and sprinkle over the pistachios and rose petals.
 And what is better than being able to lick the chocolate spoon once the bark is in the fridge?!

 It’s not just for Mother’s Day though, white chocolate bark also makes a great last minute gift any time of the year, and is much easier and quicker than baking some thank you cookies!
 I enjoy giving people something homemade, it’s a little token which often means so much.